Transkribus/TranskribusLanguageResources/README.md

 Two types of language models are supported: ARPA and neuronal networks.

-The offered method looks like this:
+The offered method by the interface `ILanguageModel` looks like this:

     Map<String, Double> getProbabilitiesForNextToken(List<String> sequence) throws UnsupportedSequenceException;